aelvan/mailchimp-subscribe-craft/README.md

-Mailchimp Subscribe plugin for Craft CMS 3.x
+*This plugin has retired!*
 ===

+*Nine years after its inception (in plugin-years, that's like 108 human years), it's time to retire this plugin.
+I've created a Craft 4 version to ease the transition, but no new development will be done, and no support given.
+It's time for you to start looking for/creating alternatives.*

+Mailchimp Subscribe plugin for Craft CMS 4.x
+===

 Mailchimp Subscribe for [Craft](http://craftcms.com/) is a plugin for working with Mailchimp audiences.

 ## Requirements

-This plugin requires Craft CMS 3.1.0 or later.
+This plugin requires Craft CMS 4.0.0 or later.

 ## Update notes

+### Updating from version 3.x to 4.x

+This is a minimum effort upgrade to Craft 4, no changes.

 ### Updating from version 2.x to 3.x